ShiviPro/progress-checklist/RA_Assignment4.md

 ![image](https://github.com/user-attachments/assets/4084c431-cfdb-4411-9ec8-e767ba22193f)

-_Please Note: Only the skeleton of these pages has been created till now._
+_Please Note: AllBooks page just has Navbar for now._

 ### Data Persistence:
 Use localStorage to save the books so that they persist even after refreshing the page or closing the browser.